SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 ### Known Warning: NG05001

-After enabling hydration, you may see the following warning in your console:
+After enabling hydration, you may see the following warning in your console in dev-mode build:

 ```text
 NG05001: Configuration error: found both hydration and enabledBlocking initial navigation